The Complexity of Finding Fair Independent Sets in Cycles: Introduction

 \subsection{Overview of Proofs}

 To obtain our results we present a chain of reductions, as described in Figure~\ref{fig:reductions}.
 Our starting point is the Consensus Halving problem with precision parameter $\eps$, in which given a collection of $m$ probability measures on the interval $[0,1]$ the goal is to partition the interval into two pieces using relatively few cuts, so that each of the measures has the same mass on the two pieces up to an error of $\eps$ (see Definition~\ref{def:ConHal}).
-It is known that every input to this problem has a solution with at most $m$ cuts even for $\eps=0$~\cite{SimmonsS03} (see also~\cite{GW85,AW86}).
-The problem of finding a solution is $\PPA$-hard when $\eps$ is inverse-polynomial in $m$~\cite{FG18,FG19,FHSZ20} and $\PPAD$-hard when $\eps$ is some positive constant~\cite{FKGZ18}.
+It is known that every instance of this problem has a solution with at most $m$ cuts even for $\eps=0$~\cite{SimmonsS03} (see also~\cite{GW85,AW86}) and that the problem of finding such a solution is $\PPA$-hard for some constant $\eps >0$~\cite{DeligkasFHM22}.